sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 failed to assess their integrations, resulting in security risks, is sadly enough all to common.

+Larger organizations will often have architects and designers within the teams or directorates to support this endeavour.

 **Secure setup and deployment**

 Given that some integrations might result in heightened risks, and